WeAreSeismica/tex2jats/README.md

 4) How to view the XML galley?
 To my knowledge, there is no open-source and easy-to-use tool, so the best way is to open it with a text editor.
 You will be able to view the galley before publishing on OJS.
 If you open it with a web browser, it **should not show any error**.
 You can use the web browser to debug (will show the line of every error).

 5) If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.
+**If there are equations or math expressions in your table, tex2xml *might* not behave correctly.
+I would suggest removing them before running the scrip.**
 For each table:
     1)  Correct any unwanted symbol in `tabxx.tex`
     2)  Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html